SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/network-load-balancer.md

 ### Active and New Flows

-**The AWS Network Load Balancer - Active and New Flows** dashboard provides detailed insights for new flows, and active flows for TCP, TLS, and UDP traffic.

-Use this dashboard to:
-* Monitor trends around active and new flows (connections) to make sure they line up with expectations and then use that information to scale up/scale down backend hosts.
+The **AWS Network Load Balancer - Active and New Flows** dashboard provides detailed insights for new flows, and active flows for TCP, TLS, and UDP traffic.
+Use this dashboard to to monitor trends around active and new flows (connections) to make sure they line up with expectations, then use this information to scale up/scale down backend hosts.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-NLB-Flows.png')} alt="AWS Network Load Balancer dashboards" style={{border: '1px solid gray'}} width="800"/>

 ### Host Health Status

-**The AWS Network Load Balancer - Host Health Status** dashboard provides detailed insights into the number of healthy and unhealthy hosts.
+The **AWS Network Load Balancer - Host Health Status** dashboard provides detailed insights into the number of healthy and unhealthy hosts.

 Use this dashboard to: